2001 Daihatsu Hijet 660 special high roof Specs

 Notable Features

 The 2001 Daihatsu Hijet 660 Special High Roof boasts a range of notable features that contribute to its appeal as a compact commercial van.
-These features are designed to enhance functionality, convenience, and overall value for business owners and drivers.1.
-Mid-Mounted Drivetrain: The mid-mounted drivetrain configuration ensures a more balanced weight distribution, improving stability and handling, particularly in urban driving conditions.
-This feature enhances the van's agility and maneuverability.
+These features are designed to enhance functionality, convenience, and overall value for business owners and drivers.

-2. Efficient Engine: Equipped with a 659 cmΓΒ³ engine, the Hijet 660 Special High Roof prioritizes fuel efficiency without sacrificing power.
+2. Efficient Engine: Equipped with a 659 cm³ engine, the Hijet 660 Special High Roof prioritizes fuel efficiency without sacrificing power.
 The engine delivers a balance between performance and cost-effective operation.

 3. Compact Dimensions: The van's compact exterior dimensions make it well-suited for navigating through congested city streets and parking in tight spaces.
 Its small footprint is a practical advantage for urban deliveries and commutes.